charlywhitlow/AI_rush_hour_puzzle_game/README.md

 The task was to implement an A* solver for the puzzle game Rush Hour, by extending the partial java implementation that was provided.

-I got 100% for this piece of work.

 **Rush Hour**

 Rush Hour is a puzzle game in which the player needs to move a number of cars to allow a